 Mr. Bender is a graduate of the University of Alabama, where he received his Bachelors and Masters degrees in music education.
 While attending UA, he served as a drum major of the “Million Dollar Band” and as conductor of The Tuscaloosa Winds, a community band for the western Alabama region.
 In addition to his conducting capacities, Mr. Bender also performed extensively as the pianist for the Alabama Wind Ensemble for six years and as trombonist for the Symphonic Band and various pep bands.
 His professional affiliations include NAfME, ABA, NBA, and the music honorary, Pi Kappa Lambda.

 Under his leadership, Mr. Bender’s bands have received only superior ratings at contests or festivals.
 In January 2012, his Symphonic Band was invited to perform at the Alabama Music Educators’ Conference in Montgomery.

 In addition to music instruction, Mr. Bender has a strong interest in student and teacher leadership.
 In 2015, he was appointed as the chair of the Fine Arts department at Oak Mountain High School.
 He recently completed a second Masters and Educational Specialist degrees in Educational Leadership from Samford University, and is currently completing his doctorate in the same field.

 Besides teaching, Mr. Bender is also interested in technology, home improvement projects, and pinball machines.
 He currently resides in Birmingham, Alabama with his wife, Krista, an assistant principal in the Vestavia Hills City School system.
-They have one daughter, Madison, a lovable Sheltie named Haley, and a lazy cat named Prince.
+They have one precious daughter, Madison, a lovable Sheltie named Haley, and a lazy cat named Prince.

 Director of Bands Emeritus